JoeyYoung/Learning-Python/README.md

-# Learning-Python
+# Learning in Zju
-Practice python programs by coding exercises and daily notes
+Some records about course programs and self learning process.